tock/tock-www/_posts/2017-06-27-talking-tock-23.md

 ## RustConf Training

 Registration for the Tock training at RustConf [is up](http://rustconf.com/register.html)!
-We're extremely excited to be running a long side the other tutorials.
-It will be on Friday, in the afternoon,
+We're extremely excited to be running alongside the other tutorials.
+It will be on Friday, in the afternoon.

 ## Pull Requests
 ### Merged